koengr/QCforBusiness/_part1/chapter_4.md

     is the most attractive solution.
 This is achieved when a realistic quantum computer solves the problem faster than any classical machine could, but other aspects like energy consumption or total cost of hardware and software development can also play a role.
-This most likely requires an *exponential *speedup, or a large polynomial speedup.
+    Ideally, the quantum computer enjoys an *exponential *speedup, or at least a large polynomial speedup.

-Several algorithms, most notably Grover’s algorithm and VQE’s, have a very wide range of industrial applicability.
+Several algorithms, most notably Grover’s algorithm, have a very wide range of industrial applicability.
 However, it seems that in practice, other (classical) approaches solve such problems faster and more cheaply.

 Then there exist exponential speedups, like the algorithm for topological data analysis, for which no practical uses have been found